public-transport/transitous/docs/docs/index.md

 The `out/` directory should now contain a number of zip files.

 In addition to those, you also need a background map.
-Importing all of europe would take too long, so for now just a smaller region.
+Importing all of europe would take too long, so for now, use a smaller region.
 You can find working map pbf downloads at [Geofabrik](https://download.geofabrik.de/).
 You can click on the region names to find downloads for smaller subregions.